allegheny-college-cmpsc-303-fall-2024/knowledge-examples/README.md

 The `logic.py` file contains helpful propositional logic representations using Python such as logic symbols (assertion of reality), logical connectives (and, or, not...), and functions to check the logical representation and entailments (`formula`, `model_check`).
 And the remaining four files contain the utilization of propositional logics

-## Harry
+## Sally

-`harry.py contains a simple logic stating that
+`sally.py contains a simple logic stating that

-- If it's not raining, then Harry visited Hagrid
+- If it's not raining, then Sally went to class
-- Harry either visited Hagrid or visited Dumbledore
+- Sally either went to class and played minecraft
-- Harry cannot visit both Hagrid and Dumbledore
+- Sally cannot go to class and play minecraft
-- Harry visited Dumbledore
+- Sally went to class

 And by these statements, or assertions of reality, we query that is it raining or not?
 It should be obvious for us that it is raining, but check out how we can use Python implmentation of propositional logic to let our AI deduce that it is raining